GargRaghav17/PDF_AnsweringAI/README.md

 2. **Upload a PDF:**

-   Open your browser and go to `http://localhost:8501`.
-You will see an interface where you can upload a PDF file.
+   Your browser will open and you will see an interface where you can upload a PDF file.

 3. **Ask a question:**